Delhi University: Colleges

-The colleges maintained by universities get 100% deficit maintenance grant while the colleges run by trusts get 95% deficit grants.
+The colleges maintained by universities get 100% deficit maintenance grants while the colleges run by trusts get 95% deficit grants.

-The university has 65 colleges that have liberal courses in humanities, social sciences and science.
-Twenty-five of these colleges is affiliated with the South Campus while the others are to the North Campus.
+The university has 65 colleges that offer liberal courses in humanities, social sciences, and science.
+Twenty-five of these colleges are affiliated with the South Campus while the others are to the North Campus.
 The total number of colleges under the university is 77 if the colleges that run professional courses are included.
 Some colleges also offer evening courses.
 The university includes an undergraduate management college 'Shaheed Sukhdev College of Business Studies, which is ranked as the best B-school in the country at this level, by India Today.

 Faculties

 The University of Delhi's 86 academic departments are divided into 16 faculties.